 Additionally, another factor that must be noted was that throughout the Great Recession, the SBA not only saw an increase in the number of loans being Charged Off, but also a decrease in the number of loan applications that year.
-This second trend once again emphasizes the extensive impact the Great Recession had on small businesses in particular, which were classified as the group who experienced the biggest drawback in its growth rate during those two years.
+This second trend once again emphasizes the extensive impact the Great Recession had on small businesses in particular, which were classified as the group who experienced the biggest drawback in its Growth Rate The Growth Rate is the percentage change of total franchise units from one year to the next.
+A higher Growth Rate signifies an expanding franchise system….
+More during those two years.

 Our team at Vetted Biz conducted an in-depth analysis on industry loan performance throughout the Great Recession years that would tentatively allow us to better understand the reasons underscoring a business’ success within each particular industry as well as to predict how these industry’s might react throughout future recessions such as the one we are currently incurring.

 In terms of industry performance, we found that the Food and Beverage industry had the worst performance throughout the Great Recession, where loans within that industry accounted for over 50% of the Charged Off Loans during that time.